Why Christian Content Can’t Set You Free

 It’s the doorway.

-This is why the early Christian movement didn’t explode because it had better sermons.
-It spread because it had better tables—places where everyday people practiced trust together, failed safely, and discovered that grace actually held.
+The early Christian movement didn’t spread because it had better sermons.
+It spread because it had better tables—spaces where ordinary people practiced trust together, failed safely, and discovered that grace actually held.

 To learn more, start here.